microsoft/vscode-dtdl/README.md

 | `dtt`  | Code snippet of telemetry |
 | `dtp`  | Code snippet of property |
 | `dtc`  | Code snippet of command |

+### Create Your Own Template

+#### Prepare your template file

+You could use any DTDL file as a template to develop efficiently.
+Meanwhile, you could also use these predefined tags to make your template more flexible.

+- **{modelId}**: The extention will replace this tag with *dtmi:com:example:interface_name;1* when creating a new DTDL from a template.
+For example, if you assigned the interface name as "test", the result will be dtmi:com:example:test;1.
+- **{modelName}**: The extension will replace this tag with the interface name when creating a new DTDL from a template.

+#### Import your template file

+- Go to [[extension installation location](https://code.visualstudio.com/docs/editor/extension-gallery#_where-are-extensions-installed)]/vsciot-vscode.vscode-dtdl-[extension release version]/templates
+- Store your template into this folder.
+Keep the file name short and meaningful, because the extension will use the file name as template name.

+### Create Your Own Code Snippets

+If you would like to create customized code snippets for VS Code, you could follow [Snippets in Visual Studio Code](https://code.visualstudio.com/docs/editor/userdefinedsnippets)

+### Contribute Your Templates and Code Snippets to the Community

+You could also contribute your templates and code snippets to the [DTDL repository](https://github.com/microsoft/vscode-dtdl).

+- Uploading the new templates to **templates** folder.
+- Modifying and adding new code snippets to **snippets/snippets.json** file.

+Once the pull request is approved, your templates and code snippets will be released with next release of DTDL extension.

 ## Commands